Veterans Affairs Center

-The Office of Veterans Affairs strives to reduce transition issues for Veterans and servicemembers by sponsoring Veteran support activities and promptly certifying education benefits in accordance with federal, state, and university regulations.
+The Veterans Affairs Center strives to reduce transition issues for Veterans and servicemembers by sponsoring Veteran support activities and promptly certifying education benefits in accordance with federal, state, and university regulations.

 Veterans are afforded the same rights and must meet all academic requirements and maintain the same academic standards as any student attending Texas A&M University - Central Texas.